phunggiahuy159/stable-diffusion/README.md

 - Click **Start Training** and monitor progress through the GUI.

 ---
-## for diffuser training, change the path to the data in notebook and directly training
+## for diffuser training, change the path to the data in notebook and directly train your model